 FAQs

-What is the DPDP Act?
+What is the difference between DPDP obligations and the CERT-In directions?

-Is training mandatory under the DPDP Act?
+How large are the penalties under the DPDP Act?

 Naveen Kumar